 A Team on a Mission

-Since the establishment of Fontfabric, one of our main goals has been to promote Cyrillic script at home and abroad.
+Since the establishment of the Fontfabric Type Foundry, one of our fundamental goals has been to promote Cyrillic fonts and script at home and abroad.
 It’s a theme we are passionate about, especially since it allows us to organize events where we can identify and mentor rising talents with the potential to become professional type designers.
 The second edition of our weekend workshop took place in November, and demand proved high enough for us to expand the original limit to 25 participants!

 The initial impetus for this particular workshop came from Svet Simov’s talk on his experience as the company’s founder and CEO, providing two specific pieces of advice: